seL4/sel4-tutorials/Prerequisites.md

 ## Linux

 First of all we assume that you are running Linux.
 We typically use some flavour of Ubuntu or other Debian-based system.
 You could try using other Unix systems (including Mac OS) but your mileage may vary.
 The following instructions assume Ubuntu version 16.04 (Xenial Xerus) or greater on a 64-bit machine.
+Note that the commands starting with `apt-get` must be run as root.

 # Quick-Start